ritthai/skule-github-instructions/index.md

     git config --global user.name "Your Name"
     git config --global user.email "email.you.signed.up.to.github.with@example.com"

+You can confirm that your configuration has changed using:

+    git config --get user.name
+    git config --get user.email

 Now, there are two ways to develop: being a casual developer or a project developer.

 3) Be a Casual Developer